-There will be three in-class tests.
-The first will be on Chapters 2 and 3, the second on Chapters 4 and 5, and the third on Chapters 6 and 7.
-Your two highest test scores will count 20% of your course grade each, and your lowest test score will count 10% of your course grade (i.e. your lowest test will not be dropped, but will only count half as much as your highest tests).
+There will be four in-class tests.
+The first will be on Chapters 9 and 10, the second on Chapter 11, the third on Chapters 12 and 13, and the fourth on Chapters 14 and 15.
+Your first three test scores will count 15% of your course grade each, and your fourth test score will count 5% of your course grade (but you have the option of swapping your fourth test score with the lowest of your first three).
 Tests will be closed book/closed notes, but I will provide a formula sheet ahead of time that you can use on the tests.
 Make up tests will only be given for officially documented emergency absences (e.g. medical excuse or death in the family) or university required events.